-The applicant (New Cingular Wireless PCS for AT&T Mobility) is proposing to install a wireless Telecommunications Macro Facility on an existing 53' high PG&E utility pole located in the public right - of - way.
-The project consists of two panel antennas mounted at a height of approximately 37'-2' on the pole and an associated equipment box, one battery backup and meter box within a 6' tall by 18" wide singular equipment box attached to the pole at a height of approximately 8' above ground.
-No portion of the telecommunication facilities will be located on the ground within City of Oakland public right-of-way.
+The applicant (New Cingular Wireless PCS, LLC. for AT&T Mobility) is proposing to install a wireless Telecommunications Macro Facility on an existing 47'-6" high PG&E utility pole located in the public right-of-way.
+The project consists of two panel antennas (2' long by 10" wide) mounted onto a seven-foot tall extension affixed on top of the pole located in public right of-way; an associated equipment box, one battery backup and meter boxes within a 6' tall by 20" wide single equipment box attached to the pole at a height of 8'above the ground.

+No portion of the telecommunication facilities will be located on the ground within the City of Oakland public right-of-way.
 The proposed antennas and associated equipment will not be accessible to the public.
 (See Attachment A).